ashblue/oyster-package-generator/README.md

 In order to use Oyster Package Generator you'll need the following.

+* A Mac OS, due to various Linux install scripts this does now work on Windows machines
 * [Git](https://git-scm.com/) installed
 * [Node.js](https://nodejs.org/en/) installed
 * [GitHub](https://github.com/) account (uses GitHub specific publishing features)

+## Quick Start

+If you don't care about all the granular details just do the following.

+1. Create an empty Unity repo (navigate to the root folder)
+1. Run `npm init` to prep everything for Git
+1. Run `git remote add origin git@github.com:ashblue/YOUR_REPO.git`.
+Replace `YOUR_REPO` with the proper repo URL.
+This needs to be done before oyster runs.
+Reason being it hard writes some Git addresses into your project
+1. Run `npx oyster-package-generator` and answer the prompts.
+Wait for the install script to finish
+1. Run `npm install -g semantic-release-cli`
+1. Then run `semantic-release-cli setup` and answer the prompts.
+This will setup cloud deployments for you

+Once setup all commits to the `master` branch will generate a new release.
+All commits to the `develop` branch will generate an unversioned nightly build.

 ## Running the CLI